fedden/poker_ai/applications/visualisation/README.md

 ## Visualisation Code

 This code is to visualise a given instance of the `ShortDeckPokerState`.
+[The frontend code is based on this codepen.](https://codepen.io/Rovak/pen/ExYeQar)

 It looks like this:
 <p align="center">